Gamification of Learning – What, How And Why?

 What is Gamification?

-The gamification of learning is the application of addictive gaming elements, like design, rewards and leaderboards, to studying.
+The gamification of learning is the application of addictive gaming elements, like design, rewards and leaderboards, to studying and learning.
 Have you noticed how fast time passes when you're immersed into a video game, moving on level after level, earning coins and claiming rewards?
 You can play for hours at an end and still not get enough.
 Applying this theory to instruction, gamification sets out to make the learning experience more engaging and gratifying.

 How Gamification Works